Sex After 50? Yes, Please!

 Till next time, Sandra

-Please share your thoughts on sexuality in midlife and beyond in the comments below.
+I would love to hear your thoughts on sexuality in midlife and beyond.